 Goldman Sachs forecasts a market opportunity worth some $100 billion to 2020, with the fastest growth opportunity coming from business and civil governments that are expected to spend around $13 billion on the technology.
 Public safety and first responders, in particular, are looking at the deployment of enterprise-grade drones.
 Drones are light, nimble and don’t get caught in traffic jams or caught up by difficult-to-navigate terrain.
 They can scope out dangerous situations, such as an active shooter or a hostage situation, and they provide an unobstructed view of an emergency situation, delivering critical information back to first responder teams.

-There are a number of documented use cases that demonstrate just how powerful the results of deploying these UAVs can be.
+There are a number of documented Applications that demonstrate just how powerful the results of deploying these UAVs can be.
 Fire and rescue services are using drones for a variety of purposes, including incidents involving hazardous materials, evaluation of wildfires and vehicle accidents.
 In Florida, the Orange County Fire Rescue Department utilizes drones, most notably during Hurricane Irma when the combination of drones and augmented reality resulted in the rescue of a family trapped by the rising waters.

 During the Boston Marathon in 2018, law enforcement agencies set up multiple command centers and security checkpoints while also activating more than 100 surveillance cameras and deployed tethered drones to monitor the area around the race course, all connected by FirstNet.
 In Texas, testing is approved for a drone system aimed at first responder use, and in New Jersey, there is a drone team ready to respond to emergencies.